 So basically you’re saying that iBeacons track your location?
 No. iBeacons does not track your location like, say, a GPS app. iBeacons only identify when you (your iPhone) get into a particular area/location where the iBeacon transmitter exists.

-It's closer to geofences introduced in iOS 4/5.
+It’s closer to geofences introduced in iOS 4/5.
 Geofences are specific areas on earth that are tagged with the GPS coordinate.
-When you are into this zone, specific apps/triggers are set in motion.
+When you are in this zone, specific apps/triggers are set in motion.